 There are a number of different notices and/or actions that are able to be taken by us

-Enforcement Notices and Listed Building Enforcement Notices requiring the actions specified in the Notice to be undertaken within the time period specified.
+Enforcement Notices and Listed Building Enforcement Notices - require the actions specified in the Notice to be undertaken within the time period specified.

-Breach of Condition Notices to require compliance with conditions imposed on a grant of planning permission.
+Breach of Condition Notices - require compliance with conditions imposed on a grant of planning permission.

-Untidy Land Notices to require the improvement of land or buildings in order to remedy their visual impact on the amenities of the surrounding area.
+Untidy Land Notices - require the improvement of land or buildings in order to remedy their visual impact on the amenities of the surrounding area.

-Improvement or Repairs Notices in respect of Listed Buildings which are falling into disrepair.
+Improvement or Repairs Notices - in respect of Listed Buildings which are falling into disrepair.